kennysmed/lp-push-example-python/README.md

 	REDIS_URL: redis://username:password@your.redis.server:12345

-If using enivronment variables, these are the same, but capitalised:
+If using enivronment variables, these are the same:

 	BERGCLOUD_CONSUMER_TOKEN
 	BERGCLOUD_CONSUMER_TOKEN_SECRET